30 Aug 2018

 The legal profession in Hong Kong is divided into two distinct branches, namely solicitors and barristers.
 Solicitors have limited rights of audience before the courts, whereas barristers have unlimited rights of audience in all courts.
 Lawyers practising within one branch of the profession are not, at the same time, allowed to practise within the other.
 Organisations governing the professional standard of solicitors and barristers are, respectively, The Law Society of Hong Kong and Hong Kong Bar Association.

-While the majority of members of the legal profession are engaged in private practice, a significant number work in one of the Hong Kong government’s legal department, or are employed as legal advisers to public or private companies, or engaged in teaching and research at one of Hong Kong's tertiary institutions.
+While the majority of members of the legal profession are engaged in private practice, a significant number work in the legal departments of some government bodies, or are employed as legal advisers to public or private companies, or engaged in teaching and research at one of Hong Kong's tertiary institutions.

 Hong Kong is the international law capital of Asia, with over 10,000 practising solicitors and barristers.
-As of November 2017, 892 local solicitor firms and 85 foreign law firms had set up presence in Hong Kong, including more than half of the Global 100 law firms with a presence in Hong Kong.
+As of end-June 2018, 903 local solicitor firms and 83 foreign law firms had set up presence in Hong Kong, including more than half of the Global 100 law firms with a presence in Hong Kong.
 As Hong Kong is a leading international financial centre, the growing demand for services related to finance, such as IPO, will help stimulate continual demand for legal services.

-According to the latest available figures, Hong Kong's exports of legal services amounted to US$297 million (HK$2.3 billion) in 2015, down 3.8% from the year-earlier period.
+According to the latest available figures, Hong Kong's exports of legal services amounted to US$321 million (HK$2.5 billion) in 2016, up 8.6% from the year-earlier period.